cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/sieve.rst

 Installing Sieve
 ================

-This section assumes that you :ref:`compiled Cyrus <installguide>` with sieve support.
+This section assumes that you :ref:`compiled Cyrus <compiling>` with sieve support.
 If you specified ``--disable-sieve`` when running ``./configure``, you did NOT compile the server with sieve support.

 Configure sieve
 ---------------